abulte/snsrv/README.md

 # snsrv

-An attempt to create a [Simplenote](http://simplenote.com/) compatible api and self hosted notes server.
+A [Simplenote](http://simplenote.com/) compatible api and self hosted notes server.

 ## WARNING

-This is currently under heavy development and is likely to be not working at all in its current state. (working on database backends right now)
+This is currently under heavy development and not all features are implemented yet.

 ## features

 - aims to be 100% compatible with the simplenote third party api (this means you should be able to point your simplenote client to the address of this server and it will work out of the box)
 - multiuser, secure, etc...
-- scalable with mongodb (maybe - at least sqlite3, but ability to add more db backends), and flask structure
+- selfhosted!!
+- scalable with flask structure and options for implemented database backend with scalable databases (currently only sqlite3 backend implemented)
+- web interface (TODO)

 ## dependencies